Zoran Luledzija

 React internationalization with react-intl

-Reaching a global audience with your web application requires support for multiple languages.
-The good news is that adding multilingual support is not usually complex and brings a plethora of benefits, including increased user engagement and enhanced accessibility, among others.
-In this post, we'll explain how to internationalize (i18n) React web applications using the React Intl library, focusing on key aspects such as message localization, formatting, language selection, and other important elements.
+Reaching a global audience with your web application necessitates support for multiple languages.
+Fortunately, adding multilingual support is typically straightforward and offers numerous benefits, such as increased user engagement and enhanced accessibility.
+In this post, we'll delve into internationalizing (i18n) React web applications using the React Intl library, focusing on crucial aspects like message localization, formatting, language selection, and more.

 All code samples used in this section are available on the GitHub repo.